 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Northwest Pipe is:

-Earnings growth is an important metric to consider when valuing a stock.
-It’s important for an investor to know whether the market has priced in the company's expected earnings growth (or decline).
+Earnings growth is a huge factor in stock valuation.
+What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
 Doing so will help them establish if the stock's future looks promising or ominous.
 One good indicator of expected earnings growth is the P/E ratio which determines the price the market is willing to pay for a stock based on its earnings prospects.
 So, you may want to check if Northwest Pipe is trading on a high P/E or a low P/E, relative to its industry.

 Is Northwest Pipe Making Efficient Use Of Its Profits?

 Northwest Pipe doesn't pay any dividend to its shareholders, meaning that the company has been reinvesting all of its profits into the business.
 This is likely what's driving the high earnings growth number discussed above.

 Overall, we feel that Northwest Pipe certainly does have some positive factors to consider.
 With a high rate of reinvestment, albeit at a low ROE, the company has managed to see a considerable growth in its earnings.
 With that said, the latest industry analyst forecasts reveal that the company's earnings are expected to accelerate.
 To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.